PranitMaldikar/ReconwithDRL/README.md

 - **Algorithm Development**: Created, designed, and implemented a novel navigation algorithm, PPG-3D, based on the existing PPG algorithm.
 - **Reinforcement Learning**: Leveraged reinforcement learning to optimize the action-taking policy for drone navigation.
 Trained and generalized the model using virtual sensory data from LiDAR and image data processed with OpenCV.
 - **Multiagent Reinforcement Learning**: Implemented multiagent reinforcement learning to enhance navigation efficiency in complex environments.
-- **Realistic Simulations**: Utilized the Unity engine to import and interact with realistic obstacle-rich environments, providing robust training scenarios for the algorithm.
+- **Realistic Simulations**: Utilized the Unreal engine to import and interact with realistic obstacle-rich environments, providing robust training scenarios for the algorithm.
 - **Research Publication**: Authored a research paper detailing the PPG-3D algorithm and its applications, currently up for publishing.

 ## Video Demonstration